1eyeITguy/1eyeITguy.github.io/_posts/2025-08-16-osdcloud-v2-getting-started.md

 ## Create the OSD Workspace

-Open an elevated PopwerShell 7 terminal, and run this command to create the workspace
+Open an elevated PowerShell 7 terminal, and run this command to create the workspace

 ```powershell
 New-OSDWorkspace
 ```

-This will create a new folder on yoru C drive called C:\OSDWorkspace
+This will create a new folder on your C: drive called C:\OSDWorkspace
 * Open this folder in VSCode and watch the lower right corner of VSCode.
-It will ask you if you would like to open the worksapce associated with the folder.
+It will ask you if you would like to open the workspace associated with the folder.